GabeSamurai/ParadiseOS/README.md

 g) "warp" is warping the vessels that learned this skill, not the user;
 f) "script" saves a program written in Go;
 h) "follow" executes a given script;
-i) "script make garden : use = true" is the proper formatting, everything after ":" is program code.
+i) "script make garden : use = true" is the proper formatting, everything after ":" is program code. "garden:" is valid.

 ## "transform"
 The reasons for the change in the transform primitive were two fold.
 First, the paradise logic design states that each vessel is a entity that exist independently from one another and also from the "force".
 This is evident by the fact that such "force" can "become" a vessel, and afterwards, cease to be it without the annihilation of the vessel.